Geoff Masters

 Geoff Masters (born 19 September 1950) is an Australian former tennis player.
-He was part of doubles winning pairs in the US Open, Australian Open and Wimbledon tournaments during the 1970s.
+He was part of doubles winning pairs in the US Open, Australian Open & Wimbledon tournaments during the 1970s, currently Masters is a commentator for international telecasts of tennis majors, such as the Australian Open which he has done for more than 20 years, originally with host broadcaster the Seven Network.

 Tennis career

 Born in Brisbane, Queensland, Masters with Pam Teeguarden won the mixed doubles at the US Open in 1974.
 That year he also won the Australian Open's men's doubles with Ross Case.
 With the same partner Masters won the gentleman's doubles at Wimbledon in 1977.